emacs-mirror/emacs/mps/manual/source/guide/debug.rst

 Example: allocating with wrong size
 -----------------------------------

-Here's another kind of mistake: an off-by-one error in ``make_string`` leading to the allocation of string objects with the wrong size:
+Here's another kind of mistake: an off-by-one error in :c:func:`make_string` leading to the allocation of string objects with the wrong size:

 .. code-block:: c
     :emphasize-lines: 5